-A child has a physical impairment or a diagnosis of a medical condition that impacts their ability to access the mainstream environment and curriculum.
-(May need specialist equipment)

-- A child is significantly underachieving in the core subjects because of a physical or sensory impairment - A child faces difficulties participating in activities with their peers and carrying out tasks that we take for granted on a daily basis. - A child needs care above the reasonable adjustments to be able to access the mainstream environment and curriculum.
+- A pupil/student has a physical impairment or a diagnosis of a medical condition that impacts their ability to access the mainstream environment and curriculum.
+(May need specialist equipment) - A pupil/student is significantly underachieving in the core subjects because of a physical or sensory impairment - A pupil/student faces difficulties participating in activities with their peers and carrying out tasks - A pupil/student needs care above the reasonable adjustments to be able to access the mainstream environment and curriculum.